 I don’t want to spend too much space here on a detailed discussion of individual components because each one warrants its own in-depth review.
 But I will say that the XT group components including brakes, levers, shifters, etc. are flawless and the XTR rear derailleur is a nice little bonus.

 At 5'10" with a 30" inseam I went with a size medium, though I could easily ride a large in terms of stand-over clearance.
 However, my theory of mountain bike fitting is that if in between sizes, always opt for the smaller one to promote improved bike handling.

 The only upgrades I made to my 575 are a Thomson Elite dropper seat post and tubeless conversion.
 I used the stock rims and tires and Stan’s yellow tape and sealant (no rim strips).

 If you are reading this review and considering the 575, it is worth noting that the model went through some minor tweaks in 2011 and a very big change is reported for 2014.

-The 2011 model sports a tapered head tube, dropper post cable mounts, eccentric pivot system and direct mount front derailleur.
+The 2011 model sports a tapered head tube, dropper post cable mounts and direct mount front derailleur.
 Unfortunately, gone is the carbon rear triangle in favor of heavier aluminum.
 But the geometry and hydro forming remains unchanged.